github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/managing-requests-to-bypass-push-protection.md

 When a contributor requests bypass privileges to push a commit containing a secret, members of the bypass list all receive an email notification containing a link to the request.
 Members of the bypass list then have 7 days to review and either approve or deny the request before the request expires.

 The contributor is notified of the decision by email and must take the required action.
 If the request is approved, the contributor can push the commit containing the secret to the repository.
 If the request is denied, the contributor must remove the secret from the commit in order to successfully push the commit to the repository.

-### Managing requests to bypass push protection at the repository-level

-{% data reusables.repositories.navigate-to-repo %}
-{% data reusables.repositories.sidebar-security %}
-{% data reusables.repositories.bypass-requests-settings %}
-1. Select the **All statuses** dropdown menu, then click **Open** to view requests that are awaiting review.
-1. Click the request that you want to review.
-1. Review the details of the request.
-1. To allow the contributor to push the commit containing the secret, click **Approve bypass request**.
-Or, to require the contributor to remove the secret from the commit, click **Deny bypass request**.